anthonyjdella/automated-job-web-scraping/README.md

 2. **Puppeteer**

    Puppeteer is the official tool for **Chrome Headless**, a headless browser, by the Google Chrome team.
-Chromeheadless is the industry leader in automated testing of web applications.
+Chrome Headless is the industry leader in automated testing of web applications.
 For more information about Puppeteer, this is a link to their documentation: [Puppeteer Docs](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md)

 3. **File System**

    File System is an API for interacting with the file system, such as creating a document and saving it to your file system.
-For more information about File System, this is a link to their documentation: [FS Docs](https://nodejs.org/api/fs.html#fs_file_system)
+For more information, this is a link to their documentation: [FS Docs](https://nodejs.org/api/fs.html#fs_file_system)

 # Install & Run:

 1. Install Node.js
 2. To check if it's already installed or to check the verison number (I'm on 8.10.0), type this in your console:
 ```